pharaox/active_courtiers/README.md

 ## Performance

-Since the additional events introduced by this mod fire regularly for a few hundred AI rulers, they may negatively affect the overall game performance.
-Therefore, this mod adds game rules to enable players to find the best balance between a better AI and a smooth gameplay experience.
-With the default settings, this mod is about 10% slower than vanilla if measured on max speed in observer mode, a difference usually not noticeable during an actual gameplay.
+Since the events added by this mod fire regularly for many AI rulers, they may negatively affect the overall game performance.
+Therefore, this mod adds game rules to enable players to find the best balance.
+With the default settings, this mod is about 10% slower than vanilla on max speed in observer mode, a difference not noticeable during an actual gameplay.

 The performance-influencing factors that can be configured via game rules are: